 Urban Strategies contributed to the project along with HDR and was responsible for the engagement, strategy / options development and land use components of the plan.
 The plan commenced with a Technical Assessment and environmental scan to understand the key trends and issues influencing the region and its transportation network.
 Outcomes of this were the development of three profiles; transportation, socio-economic and environmental for the region.
 This work was supported by a gap-analysis to understand how the current network would perform based on existing population projections.

-To take account of the uncertainty inherent in a plan with a 50+ year timeframe, a strategic foresight process was undertaken, including interviews with 20 local and international thought leaders as well as two foresight workshops.
+To take account of the uncertainty inherent in a plan with a 30+ year timeframe, a strategic foresight process was undertaken, including interviews with 20 local and international thought leaders.
 The foresight process generated five stretch futures that help the team to understand the consequences of different growth, economic, transportation and land use futures for the region.
-Lessons from the analysis of the futures will be used to ensure that the transportation plan is resilient no matter what the future brings.
+Lessons from the analysis of the futures were used to ensure that the transportation plan is resilient no matter what the future brings.

 Engagement included a range of in-person and online activities with industry stakeholders, municipalities, interministerial partners, indiginous partners and the broader public.
 Feedback from these activities was used to identify and confirm a series of goals and objectives were used to assess the various network and policy options.
 Outcomes of the Engagement and Technical Assessment were used to identify a series of strategic “Big Ideas” which were intended to ensure that the investments/strategies contained within the plan deliver a network that not only meets the region’s needs but positions the region for greater prosperity, more complete, connected and healthy communities.